 OGG was born in the mind of George Kjaer, an amateur glass blower from Eugene, Oregon.
 He envisioned an organization that would nurture emerging glass artists; offer opportunity to network for the established artists, while introducing the general public into the intricacies of the art of glass.
 Growing each year, OGG now has over 200 members representing most glass disciplines.

 OGG is designed to offer the glass artist the best possible environment for growth, through networking, classes and discussion, on a local chapter level, combined with support from a strong state structure.
-OGG has three local chapters serving Eugene, Portland and The Gorge.
+OGG has two local chapters based in Portland and The Gorge.
 Information about meeting times and locations for each of the chapters can be found on the Events page.